I see my role as being a “guide”- gently supporting and encouraging you along the path of healing and self-discovery.

 In recent years, I have taken extensive training in Mindfulness and Body Centred Therapy and have seamlessly integrated these aspects with my core education with fantastic results.
 By working on all three levels of human experience, clients find that they become more in tune with their emotions and thoughts based on what they are sensing in their bodies.
 Clients come to learn how the physical body can teach us what we are thinking and feeling and what we need to quickly and efficiently restore peace and balance.

-Are you wanting to:
+Are you wanting to feel:

 - in charge of your life?

-- happy in your relationships?
+- satisfied in your relationships?